Skip to main content

 On New Year’s Day of 1911, in New York, the actress signed the guest register of the library that J. P. Morgan had built to house his collection of rare volumes.
 Admission then was by appointment only, and it was the curator, Belle Green, who had issued the invitation.
 When Green informed Morgan of the impending visit, he growled, “Actresses are not welcome,” and stalked out.
 Bernhardt was still there when Morgan returned.
 She seized him by the necktie and declared, “When I speak, men listen.”
 The old titan melted, and they remained friends until his death two years later.

-The Players, an actors’ club founded by the great Edwin Booth, facing New York’s Gramercy Park, did not welcome women, but for Sarah Bernhardt the taboo was lifted.
+The Players, an actors’ club founded by the great Edwin Booth, facing New York’s Gramercy Park, did not welcome women, but, for Sarah Bernhardt, the taboo was lifted.
 A reception was held in her honor on June 20, 1911.
 She wished to view Booth’s quarters on the fourth floor, preserved just as he left them.
 An elevator barely big enough for two passengers normally rose to the suite; the club superintendent, Walter Oettel, who ran the elevator, never forgot the event.
 “We were obliged to stand very close to each other,” he wrote thirty-two years later in his memoirs about the club.
 “In such delightful juxtaposition, one of Madame’s beautiful roses fell from her corsage.
 I slowly pulled the rope, but the car would not move, our combined weight was too great.
 I stepped out—but not without the rose—which I picked up from the floor of the elevator.
 Its recent wearer told me I might keep it, and I have today the fragrant faded flower….”

 The elevator never did rise high enough, obliging Bernhardt to walk up three flights.
 The cage now stands unused between floors, the building having been remodeled around it, with a large poster of Sarah Bernhardt inside, a ghostly memento of her visit.

 Bernhardt encountered her most appreciative audience ever during the 1912–13 tour.
-On February 22, 1913, she performed for the two thousand-odd inmates of California’s San Quentin state prison a one-act drama, Une Nuit de Noël sous la Terreur (“A Christmas Night under the Terror”).
+On February 22, 1913, she performed for the 2000-odd inmates of California’s San Quentin state prison a one-act drama, Une Nuit de Noël sous la Terreur (“A Christmas Night under the Terror”).
 “For an hour,” read a letter from the prisoners, “through your wondrous personality and entrancing art we have been, in soul and in mind, at perfect liberty—captive only of that remarkable force and fire which have made men call you divine….”
 Shortly after the performance, as the prisoners cheered, she took a flight in a two-seater airplane.

 Between tours, back in Europe, Bernhardt costarred with Tellegen in two motion pictures, La Dame aux Camélias and Queen Elizabeth.
 Adolph Zukor became the American distributor of the latter, a four-reeler.
 It proved an immense success and laid the foundation for his production company, Famous Players Pictures.
-Bernhardt’s affair with Tellegen ended with the 1912–13 tour; he stayed in America and three years later married the diva Geraldine Farrar.
+Bernhardt’s affair with Tellegen ended with the 1912–13 tour; he stayed in America and, three years later, married the diva Geraldine Farrar.

 Bernhardt’s damaged knee steadily worsened, giving her constant pain.
 Walking had become so arduous that the furnishing of her sets had to be arranged to provide support when a scene required her to cross the stage.
 In addition, she contracted chronic uremia.
 Her debility, together with the outbreak of war in August 1914, precluded any tours abroad.
 She gave several performances, nevertheless, for the poilus at the front.
 On February 21, 1915, she telegraphed Reynaldo Hahn from Bordeaux: BELOVED FRIEND THEY ARE GOING TO CUT OFF MY LEG TOMORROW MORNING THINK OF ME.
 SARAH.

-Despite the millions she had realized from her eight overseas tours alone, Bernhardt’s philanthropies, her eccentric prodigalities, and her medical expenses had left her desperately short of funds, and she determined, war or no war, leg or no leg, to undertake a ninth American tour.
+Despite the millions she had made from her eight overseas tours alone, Bernhardt’s philanthropies, her eccentric prodigalities, and her medical expenses had left her desperately short of funds, and she determined, war or no war, leg or no leg, to undertake a ninth American tour.
 Warned against the peril of U-boats, she replied: “My star is still in the ascendant, and while it is high in the heavens I have nothing to fear.
-I feel young,” concluded the seventy-one-year-old, “and take joy in living, for my spirit is young and will never die.”
+I feel young,” concluded the 71-year-old, “and take joy in living, for my spirit is young and will never die.”

 Lacking the stamina to carry her through an entire play, Bernhardt brought with her passages culled from eleven different plays and used a reduced company of actors.
 She left Bordeaux on September 30, 1916, reached New York on October 10, and stayed two years.
 She spent four and a half months, from April to September 1917, recuperating after kidney surgery in New York’s Mount Sinai Hospital.